Helicopter 101: How Do Helicopters Fly?

 Helicopter 101: How Does a Helicopter Fly?

 If you’ve ever thought about just how heavy a helicopter is, you might have wondered how it can lift itself into the air with such ease.
 Without a doubt, many processes go into producing this phenomenon.
-So how does a helicopter fly?
+So how do helicopters fly?
 Here are some of the basic principles that are at play in this gravity-defying machine.

 Thrust and Lift

-To move upward into the air, the helicopter must create an upward force, known as lift, that counteracts the downward force of gravity.
-One principle that helps accomplish this is the difference in the air pressure above and below the rotating blades of the primary rotor on top of the helicopter.
+To move upward into the air, the helicopter must create lift, an upward force that counteracts the downward force of gravity.
+One principle that helps accomplish this is the difference in the air pressure above and below the rotating rotor blades of the primary rotor system on top of the helicopter.
 Manufacturers shape each rotor blade so that it cuts through the air as it spins.
 The movement results in less air pressure above, and more air pressure beneath the rotor, which helps to lift the aircraft upward.

 In simpler terms, the rotor forces air below it, pushing the helicopter in the opposite direction with an upward thrust force.
 Professionals refer to the component of this thrust, which is in direct opposition to gravity, as lift.
-It is mainly this component which is at work in the flight of helicopters and airplanes.
+It is mainly this component which is at work in helicopter flight and airplane flight.
 However, the overall thrust of the propeller is not necessarily completely vertical to the ground.
 Often, it will tilt slightly in different directions to move the helicopter forward, backward, or sideways while it continues to hold itself up in the air.

 Stabilization